Druckansicht der Internetadresse:

 What does it mean to think about the world from the vantage point of Africa?
 For the Cluster of Excellence Africa Multiple 2.0, it means continuing to reshape how knowledge about the world is produced, structured and shared.

-Building on more than forty years of Africa-focused research in Bayreuth, the Cluster continues to operate through five interconnected Africa Multiple Research Centres (AMRCs): one at the University of Bayreuth and four at partner universities in Ouagadougou (Burkina Faso), Eldoret (Kenya), and Lagos (Nigeria) and Makhanda (South Africa).
-While the constellation of institutions remains unchanged, Africa Multiple 2.0 integrates collaboration even more closely.
-The University of Bayreuth functions as one of five AMRCs within a jointly steered framework, with shared governance structures, coordinated research planning and increased financial responsibility at the African sites.
+Building on over forty years of Africa-focused research at the University of Bayreuth, the Cluster continues to operate through five interconnected Africa Multiple Research Centres (AMRCs): one at the University of Bayreuth and four at partner universities in Ouagadougou (Burkina Faso), Eldoret (Kenya), and Lagos (Nigeria) and Makhanda (South Africa).
+While the institutional set-up remains unchanged, Africa Multiple 2.0 will take collaboration between the partners to new levels.
+The five AMRCs will operate within a jointly steered framework, with shared governance structures, coordinated research planning and increased financial responsibility at the African locations.

 Researching Worldmaking

-The research agenda reflects three core conceptual commitments: multiplicity, relationality and reflexivity.
-Multiplicity draws attention to the co-existence of heterogeneous and overlapping worlds instead of singular, universal narratives.
-Relationality focuses on how these worlds are formed in and through current, historical and future relationships – including their power dynamics, hierarchies and conflicts.
-Reflexivity invites researchers to consider their own positionality and the ethical implications of how knowledge is produced.
+The research agenda reflects the three core conceptual commitments that already guided our work in African Multiple 1.0: multiplicity, relationality and reflexivity.
+Multiplicity draws attention to the simultaneity of heterogeneous and mutually influential lifeworlds instead of singular, universal narratives.
+Relationality focuses on how these worlds are produced in and through multi-layered and multi-directional processes of relating – including their power dynamics, hierarchies and contestations.
+Reflexivity is not only a central dimension of relational processes, but also invites researchers to consider their own positionality and the terms of their knowledge production.

 From this foundation, the Cluster asks broader questions about the making and unmaking of worlds: How are economic and political inequalities reproduced or challenged?
 How do digital technologies shape social life and imaginaries?
 In what ways does environmental change reconfigure human and non-human coexistence?
-How do conflicts, vulnerabilities and forms of protection emerge?
+How do conflicts, insecurities and forms of protection emerge?
 What histories are remembered, forgotten or silenced?
 And how does translation – across languages, registers and contexts – enable or limit participation in shared worlds?

 Research Infrastructure and Knowledge Exchange